 - While preparing for any competitive exam especially for a logical reasoning section, choose variety over quantum.
 Concentrate on familiarizing yourself with a wide range of problems.
 Solve questions with various Levels of Difficulty.

-- You should solve around 5 sets of logical reasoning questions each day to get a hold of them and also try solving these problems under time pressure, this will also help you in time management and will also improve your accuracy.
+- You should solve around 5 sets of logical reasoning questions each day to get a hold of them and also try to solve these problems under time pressure.
+This will also help you in time management and will also improve your accuracy.

 Feel free to post a comment in the section below if you have any doubt or query regarding any concept mentioned.